 Thiago Alves Pinto holds an LLB (Hons.) from Centro Universitário Curitiba (Brazil), a master's degree in International Human Rights Law from Åbo Akademi University (Finland), and a DPhil in Law from the University of Oxford.
-He is currently a Departmental Lecturer in Legal Studies and International Human Rights Law and the Director of Studies in Theology and Religious Studies at the Department for Continuing Education, University of Oxford.
+He is currently a Departmental Lecturer in Legal Studies and Diplomatic Studies and the Director of Studies in Religion and Theology at the Department for Continuing Education, University of Oxford.

-He has taught at the University of Oxford, University of Oslo, Federal University of Uberlandia (Brazil), and Bauchi State University (Nigeria), and the University of Notre Dame (UK).
+He has taught at several universities, including the University of Oxford, the University of Oslo, the Federal University of Uberlandia (Brazil), Bauchi State University (Nigeria), and the University of Notre Dame (UK).
 Thiago has also participated in human rights research at the Bonavero Institute of Human Rights (University of Oxford) and the Oslo Coalition on Freedom of Religion or Belief (University of Oslo), and continues to be associated with both institutes.
 He is also a fellow of Kellogg College.

-Thiago has also been actively involved with NGOs, Think Tanks, as well as national and international organisations, having worked with the UN Special Rapporteur on Freedom of Religion or Belief, UNESCO, the International Organization for Migration, the International Panel of Parliamentarians for Freedom of Religion or Belief, the Parliament of the United Kingdom, and Chatham House.
+Thiago has also been actively involved with NGOs, Think Tanks, as well as national and international organisations, having worked in different capacities with the UN Office of the High Commissioner for Human Rights, UNESCO, the International Organization for Migration, the International Panel of Parliamentarians for Freedom of Religion or Belief, the Parliament of the United Kingdom, and Chatham House.
 He currently serves as an Advisory Member of the ODIHR Panel of Experts on Freedom of Religion or Belief of the Organization for Security and Co-operation in Europe (OSCE).